0% Interest Credit Card Offers

 Using a 0% interest credit card during the holidays is a great way to lessen the financial strain from gift shopping and entertaining expenses.
 Plus, several credit cards feature a 0% APR period and generous cash rewards, with extra perks during the holiday season like 5% cash back at major online retailers, free shipping and the ability to pay with your rewards at Amazon.com.
-As long as you can pay off the balance during the introductory period, you can avoid paying interest.
+As long as you can pay off the entire balance during the introductory period, and you either don't make purchases or your purchase APR is also at a promotional 0%, you can avoid paying interest.

 - 4. Pay down other types of loans

 Unknown to most cardholders, you can use 0% APR balance transfer offers in order to get ahead on larger loans like college student loans, car loans and even home equity lines of credit.
 The best time to use a 0% balance transfer for this purpose is when you are close to paying off a particular debt – if you know that you can completely erase the balance during the introductory period, otherwise you can face an extremely high APR at the end of the introductory period.

 - 5. Use an emergency fund

 Accidents and emergencies happen.
 When you’re facing substantial medical bills or car repairs, a 0% interest credit card offer can be life saver.
 Having a low interest credit card that is only used to finance unexpected expenses outside your day to day budget is a good way to be prepared for financial emergencies.
 Since you won’t be using it on a regular basis, you want to find a credit card with a high enough limit to cover the average sudden expenses (car problems, home repairs, airplane tickets, a hotel stay), but with a low enough interest rate so you can pay the card off quickly once life returns to normal.